No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 How Can I Watch NFL Games for Free Without Cable?

 An over-the-air antenna is the best way to watch NFL games live.
-Outside of an affordable one-time cost, you can watch games on all your local networks free for life.
+Outside of an affordable one-time cost, you can watch games on all your local networks for free.

 You can catch the following with an antenna: